Expensify/App/docs/articles/new-expensify/workspaces/Create-expense-tags.md

 In Expensify, tags refer to **classes, projects, cost centers, locations, customers, jobs**, and other line-item details that help code expenses for accounting and financial reporting.

-An admin can manually create tags for a workspace, or they will be automatically imported if your workspace is connected to an accounting system, like QuickBooks Online or Xero.
+An admin can manually create tags for a workspace, or they will be automatically imported if your workspace is connected to an accounting system, like QuickBooks Online, Intacct, Xero, or NetSuite.
 These imported tags can be enabled or disabled to use as tags for expenses added to Expensify.
 Additionally, Expensify will learn how you apply tags to specific merchants over time and apply them automatically.

 ![The Tags tab]({{site.url}}/assets/images/ExpensifyHelp_R4_Tags_2.png){:width="100%"}

 # Manually add or delete tags

+To manually add a tag,

 {% include selector.html values="desktop, mobile" %}

 {% include option.html value="desktop" %}
-To manually add a tag,

 1. Click your profile image or icon in the bottom left menu.
 2. Scroll down and click **Workspaces** in the left menu.
 3. Select the workspace you want to add tags to.